ConnectedEarth/SentryNodeInstall/README.md

 # SentryNodeInstall
+Disclaimer: This does not carry any Warranty, use at your own risk.

 This script is based on John Kelly's work that can be found here:

       https://nodebasewm.github.io/docs/tutorials/sentrynodemanual/

 It is highly recommened that user of this script should go through above guide to understand the innerworking of the installation script.

+This script is built on Ubantu linux 22.04 LTS.

 For this script to work, a X11 server is necessary to be running on client machine.